Tboske/Renderer/README.md

 ## Why a revision?
 After finishing Tribe 1.0 for my school project, I came to the conclusion there were some problems and mistakes.
 I had many ideas in my mind on how to fix these problems and mistakes, but that would've taken a whole overhaul of the engine.
 So instead of altering all the existing code, I chose to revision the engine.
 I wanted to take the opportunity to challange myself and research more on certain aspects.
 Eventually I chose to move from SDL2 to GLFW, but not only that, I wanted to make it "hot"-reloadable between opengl and vulkan.

+In comparison to Tribe 1.0, Tribe 2.0 will have cross platform due to development with Cmake.
+This was yet another challange, since I've never used Cmake before.

 This project was mainly aimed to test my programming skills, but also to broaden my knowledge about more libraries.

 ### From `Windows + vs22 + vcpkg` To `linux + vscode`